I am not “all-in” on SAP S/4HANA Migration Cockpit.

 - Data migration content that you create has an expectation of stability over time.

-- LSMW (more precisely, IDoc) remains essential for SAP Retail Master Data.
+- LSMW (more precisely, IDoc or BAPI) remains essential for SAP Retail Master Data.

 - For confirmation of necessity, see SAP Note 2538170 – Migration of Retail Objects to SAP S/4HANA on-premise.